Midway Airlines (1993–2003)

-Midway Airlines was a United States airline based in Morrisville, North Carolina, between Raleigh and Durham.
+Midway Airlines was an airline in the United States based in Morrisville, North Carolina, between Raleigh and Durham.
 The airline operated between 1993 and 2003.

 History

-Midway Airlines was formed out of Jet Express, a commuter air carrier that operated code sharing feeder services for Trans World Airlines and USAir during the late 1980s and early 1990s.
+Midway Airlines was formed out of Jet Express, a commuter air carrier that operated code sharing feeder services for Trans World Airlines (TWA) and USAir during the late 1980s and early 1990s.
 Midway initially began in November 1993 with Chicago Midway-New York LaGuardia service with two Fokker 100s.
-This service grew to also serve Philadelphia, Boston, Allentown, Washington D.C., Orlando, Tampa, Dallas/Ft.
+This service grew to establish a small hub at Chicago Midway International Airport by adding flights to Philadelphia, Boston, Allentown, Washington D.C., Orlando, Tampa, Dallas/Ft.
 Worth and Denver.
-Due to competition and limited gate space, Midway moved to Durham, North Carolina, and set up a hub at Raleigh-Durham International Airport (RDU) in 1995.
+A feeder operation was set up with Direct Air dba Midway Connection to serve many smaller regional cities from Chicago Midway Airport.
+Due to competition and limited gate space, Midway Airlines moved to Durham, North Carolina, and set up a hub at Raleigh-Durham International Airport (RDU) in early 1995.
 (Midway eventually moved its headquarters to Morrisville, North Carolina.)
 Midway's arrival at RDU coincided with the closure of an American Airlines hub, as they focused their assets in MIA after taking over the former Eastern Airlines hub.
 For several years Midway partnered with American Airlines and offered American Airlines AAdvantage miles in the RDU market.
 American Airlines also worked Midway's Revenue Management behind the scenes.
 The two airlines severed relations in 2000 and Midway introduced its own frequent flyer program and Revenue Management was brought in house.

 At the height of its operations, Midway offered almost 200 flights daily from RDU to 33 destinations on the East Coast, and was used by many passengers travelling between the Northeast and Southeast.